Thanksgiving Table Setting in a Navy Dining Room

 - Crystal – Noritake (but I can’t remember the name of the pattern)

-- Faux pumpkins- mine was from Michael’s, similar look, more similar options.
+- Faux pumpkins- mine was from Michael’s, – similar options.

 - Gingham ribbon – Michael’s, similar gingham ribbon